-CAASPP and CELDT results are communicated and explained to directors, principals, senior staff, teachers, and ESs through training videos, shared resources, staff development, and email.
+CAASPP and ELPAC results are communicated and explained to directors, principals, senior staff, teachers, and ESs through training videos, shared resources, staff development, and email.
 Results are also sent directly to parents via mail along with instructions on interpreting the data.
 Academy teachers hold goal setting meetings with parents and students to review results and set personalized goals.
 ESs review results with parents and students at Learning Plan meetings.

-CELDT and ELD data and analysis processes are explained in a detailed master plan, which is posted on the ELD Moodle course and sent to all teachers/ESs who work with identified English Learners.
+ELPAC and ELD data and analysis processes are explained in a detailed master plan, which is posted on the Assessment Canvas course and sent to all teachers/ESs who work with identified English Learners.
 PLC Data Days assure that educators are reviewing student data in order to recognize trends and guide instruction.
-OARS milestone data is analyzed and disaggregated by grade level and teacher groups at data days.
+Milestone data is analyzed and disaggregated by grade level and teacher groups at data days.
 Trainings have been developed on interpreting and using our various reports.
-Because we only have a single year of data from CAASPP, it is difficult to use this as a tool to analyze trends, strengths, and weaknesses.
-As we collect data from the coming years, we will be better able to determine how to disaggregate and use this data.
+Schoolwide data is disaggregated to analyze trends, strengths, and weaknesses.